noelmrowiec/IS597/README.md

 # IS597
-Spring 2025-IS 597-Human Centered Data Science
+Spring 2025-IS 597-Human Centered Data Science at UIUC